 Glitter's subsequent costumes have usually been a variation on this theme, including similar colors.
 Sometimes she'll wear a leather jacket over her outfit, sometimes jeans over the lower half of her leotard - and sometimes both.
 This mostly just depends on her mood at the time.

 Stephanie was originally unsure of herself and her place in the world after developing strange new powers, but quickly grew into her own after her months-long coma.
-While at first timid and shrinking before the threats of the world, Stephanie quickly grew to enjoy the use of her powers - as well as her ability to impose her will on the world at large - in order to protect those she cares for.
+While at first timid and shrinking before the threats of the world, Stephanie quickly grew to enjoy the use of her powers - as well as her ability to impose her will on the world at large - to protect those she cares for.

 Real Name: Stephanie 'Stephie' Ann Harrington (nee Lindquist)